lucep/LucepSiteChecker/README.md

 # LucepSiteChecker
 A few quick scripts to enable site assessment using publicly available APIs

+This has been implemented for general public use up at: https://lucep.com/compare-me

 ### Currently supported _(working as of 15 Sep 2016)_
 - Google PageSpeed
 - Alexa Page Rank